 Divorce, as scary and traumatic as it is, provides an opportunity to reclaim parts of yourself that you’ve lost along the way.
 Perfect on our Own is a support and a guide for you as you experience this life-changing transition and come out on the other side, in some ways a new person.

-“Perfect on Your Own” meets for five 75-minute sessions.
+“Perfect on Your Own” meets for four 90-minute sessions.

 A 10-15 minute complimentary phone consultation is always available to help you determine what will be most helpful in your own unique circumstances.